-Ship Repair USA attracts a variety of attendees in its second year
+Ship Repair USA a “huge success” in its second year

-Ship Repair USA attracts a variety of attendees in its second yearWritten by Heather Ervin
+Ship Repair USA a “huge success” in its second yearWritten by Heather Ervin

-Marine Log held its second annual Ship Repair USA conference in the French Quarter of New Orleans on June 11-12, once again drawing numerous attendees from across the spectrum of shipyards, vessel operators, maintenance providers, suppliers, and other specialists.
+Marine Log held its second annual Ship Repair USA conference in the French Quarter of New Orleans on June 11-12, once again attracting attendees from across the spectrum of shipyards, vessel operators, maintenance providers, suppliers, and other specialists.

-Marine Log’s Ship Repair USA is the only ship repair event in North America that brings together all those allied to the repair industry.
+Marine Log’s Ship Repair USA is the only focused ship repair and maintenance event in North America, bringing together all those allied to the repair industry.

 “This year’s Ship Repair USA conference was a true collaborative effort,” said Gary Lynch, publisher for Marine Log.
 “Thank you to our speakers, sponsors, SNAME, our association partner; MSC, and all of our attendees for making the second annual Ship Repair USA Conference a huge success”.